ElinaFF/PICO/results.md

 This section provides basic performance metrics of the model.
 It helps determine if the model is reliable enough to continue the analysis.

 ##### Accuracy plot
-It displays the train accuracy and the test accuracy for each split.
+It displays the train balanced accuracy and the test balanced accuracy for each split.
 This way, the user can know which model is more or less performant on the learning data.
 Moreover, the type of graph can show if the results are stable.
-If not, it indicates errors (like wrong labeling) or important variability in the data.
-Because of the fat data situation often encountered in metabolomics, it can also be a sign that the models have trouble learning a representation (due to a lack of samples).
+If not, it can indicates errors (like wrong labeling) or important variability in the data.
+Because of the fat data situation often encountered in omics, it can also be a sign that the models have trouble learning a representation (due to a lack of samples).

 Overfitting can also be detected by this plot, when the accuracy on the train data is close to 100%, and the test accuracy is much lower.
 There is no clear threshold to identify overfitting, but generally a difference of at least 15-20% gives a good sign.
 Overfitting is not good because it means that the model has learned very well the training distribution, but will not be able to generalize this comprehension.
 Its predictive performance on new data will be poor.
 See this [link](https://machinelearningmastery.com/overfitting-machine-learning-models/) for more details.